How to Identify a Business Email Compromise Scam

 According to the FBI, BEC is most commonly known as “a sophisticated scam targeting businesses working with foreign suppliers and/or businesses that regularly perform wire transfer payments.”
-Cybercriminals will register a domain similar to that of the company’s and set it up for mail delivery, mimicking a high-priority employee such as a CEO, company attorney or trusted vendor.
-The hackers research and target employees who are responsible for money handling and request a fraud wire-transfer of funds.
-Read on to learn about the three most common types of this scam strategy.
+Cybercriminals will register a domain similar to that of the company and set it up for mail delivery, mimicking a high-priority employee such as a CEO, company attorney, or trusted vendor.
+The hackers research and target employees who are responsible for money handling and request a fraud wire transfer of funds.
+Read on to learn about the most common types of BEC scams.

 1. “CEO Fraud” or “Business Executive Scam”

-As seen in the video above, cybercriminals will often masquerade as a high-level executive or other legal representative.
-This strategy targets employees in charge of finances, most often accountants, Directors of Accounting and CFOs.
+As seen in the video below, cybercriminals will often masquerade as high-level executives or other legal representatives.
+This strategy targets employees in charge of finances, most often accountants, Directors of Accounting, and CFOs.
 Posing as the C-level executive, the cybercriminal will reach out to the financial employee to request a wire transfer, sending the funds directly into an account controlled by the cybercriminal.
 Some common reasons given for needing the transfer include the C-level employee being stuck somewhere with legal issues or having an urgent bill that needs to be paid; these scenarios stimulate a sense of urgency, taking advantage of the human response and making the scam easier to execute.

 2. “The Bogus Invoice” or ”Invoice Modification Scheme”